julzaza/wildwitchherbs/_posts/2025-09-23-vlach-firewalkers-st-john-baptist.md

 Local healers collect ashes from the fire the next morning.
 Mixed with spring water, these ashes are **dabbed on the forehead to break fevers** or added to animal feed to **protect livestock from disease**—a practice recorded by 19th-century ethnographers and still alive today.

 ## Science Meets Tradition
 Modern research shows that experienced firewalkers maintain calm breathing and steady pace, reducing contact time and avoiding burns.

 The wormwood’s volatile oils may also have a mild **cooling, antimicrobial effect**, lending scientific weight to the “protective” herb.

 ---

 **Further Reading:**
-If you’re drawn to fire rites, explore our post on [Vlach Magic in Negotin](/balkan-folklore/folk-magic/herbalism/serbia/vlach-magic-negotin-serbia/) for more protective charms and mid-summer rituals.
+If you’re drawn to fire rites, explore our post on **[Vlach Magic in Negotin, Serbia](/balkan-folklore/folk-magic/herbalism/serbia/vlach-magic-negotin-serbia/)** for more protective charms and mid-summer rituals.